 Reflecting on Indiana University’s experiences to date, Idie Kesner, Dean of the Kelley School of Business, said “over the past five years we have welcomed almost 400 incredibly talented young people with great vision at Kelley Global Business Institute who we have had the pleasure of both teaching and learning from during our time together.
 The curriculum has been deliberately designed to expose the students to U.S. business practice and culture, and to build connections across their respective countries, equipping them to compete in a hyper-connected world.
 We are excited to meet the next generation of future leaders from this vibrant region and to host them here at the Kelley School of Business at Indiana University, home to one of the most respected entrepreneurship programs in the United States.”

 Almost 400 university students have already participated since the initiative first launched in 2012.
 Program alumni have secured more than 70 further higher education scholarships, with almost 80 scholars reporting to have started their own businesses in diverse fields such as technology, travel and tourism, marketing, hospitality and environmental services.
-More than 34,000 aspiring entrepreneurs have applied for the Coca-Cola MENA Scholarship Program over the five years the initiative has run.
+More than 34,000 aspiring entrepreneurs have applied for the

 Click here to watch our 2015 MENA Scholarship Program winners explain their experiences in their own words.